pmazak/hatDraw/README.md

 Hat Draw
 ======
-Simply download and open the html file.
+Download and open the html file.